 While individual trekkers can get their trekking permits, only the government-registered trekking agencies can obtain the climbing permit.
 It is because the Mera peak climbing cannot be done without a guide.
 Moreover, all the peak climbing in Nepal cannot be done alone and can only be facilitated by these agencies for the safety of the tourists.
 Getting all of these permits might be a big hassle, but worry not like the travel agency in Nepal will make all the necessary arrangements for you.

 Recommended Read: Climbing Permit Fee For Trekking Peaks In Nepal

-Mera Peak Climbing and Amphu Lapcha Pass of 21 days is a combination of trekking and climbing adventure that takes you to the summit of Nepal's highest trekking peak.Enquiry Now
+Mera Peak Climbing and Amphu Lapcha Pass of 21 days is a combination of trekking and climbing adventure that takes you to the summit of Nepal's highest trekking peak.Inquire Now

 Get help from our travel specialists for holiday ideas that matches your interests.

 The Mera Peak Climbing was previously noted to be an easy climb according to Alpine standards.
 Still, recently due to the changes in glacial structures, it has been graded as Alpine Grade PD, which means it is a slightly difficult climb.
 Mera Peak climbing is a non-technical climb, but that doesn't mean it is devoid of physical exertion.
 As peak climbing is an extreme outdoor activity, you would require ample preparation before taking on the climb.